The Lego Batman Movie (soundtrack)

-The Lego Batman Movie (Original Motion Picture Soundtrack) is the soundtrack to the 2017 animated film The Lego Batman Movie, which is the second installment in The Lego Movie franchise.
-The film is based on the DC Comics superhero Batman, and other primary characters from the DC Universe and the Lego DC Super Heroes' Batman toy line.
-It is the only film in the franchise not to be scored by Mark Mothersbaugh, with it instead being scored by Lorne Balfe.
+The Lego Batman Movie (Original Motion Picture Soundtrack) is the soundtrack to the 2017 animated film The Lego Batman Movie, the second installment in The Lego Movie franchise.
+The film is based on the DC Comics superhero Batman and other primary characters from the DC Universe and the Lego DC Super Heroes' Batman toy line.
+It is the only film in the franchise not scored by Mark Mothersbaugh, instead being scored by Lorne Balfe.
 The soundtrack to the film was released by WaterTower Music, through two-disc CD formats and for digital download, on February 3, 2017, a week prior to the film's release.
 A vinyl edition of the soundtrack was released on May 19, 2017.

-The film has a theme song that's exclusive to the Japanese version titled "Let's Go," performed by the band Kis My Ft2.
+One song on the soundtrack, titled "Let's Go" and performed by the band Kis-My-Ft2, is exclusive to the Japanese release.